-The Colorado River is the lifeline of the Southwest – its waters sustaining more than 36 million people, a great majority of our nation’s food supply, and endangered fish and wildlife across seven states and two countries.
-The Colorado also supports a $26 billion dollar recreation economy that supports and sustains tens of thousands of jobs across the west.
-However, demand on the river’s water exceeds its supply, leaving the river so over-tapped that it dries up nearly 100 miles from its historical juncture at the Sea of Cortez.
-A century of water management policies and practices that have promoted wasteful water use have put the river at a critical crossroads, which is why American Rivers named the Colorado one of our nations Most Endangered Rivers in both 2013 and 2014.
+The lifeline of the Colorado River sustains more than 36 million people, along with a great majority of our nation’s food supply, and endangered fish and wildlife across seven states and two countries.
+The Colorado also supports a $26 billion dollar recreation economy that supports tens of thousands of jobs across the west.
+However, demand on the river’s water exceeds its supply, leaving the river so over-tapped that it dries up nearly 100 miles from its mouth at the Sea of Cortez.

 Because of water’s scarcity across the Southwest, rivers are all the more precious.
 They’ve drawn the attention of path-breakers in conservation, from Theodore Roosevelt’s landmark protection of the Grand Canyon to David Brower’s embattled fights to stop new dam construction on the Colorado, the Yampa, the Green, and many others.
 The lay of the land, the quality of the light, and the flow of water all inspire the inheritors of these rivers to do more to protect what’s left of a place that’s like no other.